Joe Beimel: New Britain Bees

 On March 22, 2017, Beimel signed with the New Britain Bees of the Atlantic League of Professional Baseball.
-Beimel announced his retirement from professional baseball on June 25, 2017, after appearing in 22 games for the Bees.
+Beimel announced his retirement from professional baseball on June 25, after appearing in 22 games for the Bees.

 San Diego Padres

 On June 11, 2021, Beimel made his comeback to organized baseball at the age of 44 after signing a minor league contract with the San Diego Padres organization.
+In 31 appearances split between the Double-A San Antonio Missions and Triple-A El Paso Chihuahuas, he accumulated a 1-2 record and 3.86 ERA with 25 strikeouts and 2 saves over 35 innings of work.
+Beimel elected free agency following the season on November 7.

 Personal life

 Beimel is a Democrat.
 He has two children with his first wife Emily, and one child with his second wife Carley.
 He wears #97 to represent the year of his first child Drew's birth.